 Being far from your family can put a strain on your relationship with them even though you have a stable family, and you are very close to them.
 Students often face pressure from their parents to do well in college.
 They also face pressure from their parents to maintain their ideological, spiritual, and cultural identity, which may be challenging to do in a university with its immensely diverse cultural environment.
 And sometimes, there is also the additional stress on the student due to some unforeseen tragedy such as a sudden illness or death of a family member.

 Many college students face immense pressure due to financial considerations.
 Most college students come from middle-class families, especially in India.
 This means that the cost of a college education represents a significant portion of the parents’ savings.
 If a student fails in college or does not do well in college, it means that a huge bulk of their parents’ savings is wasted.
 The cost of a college education is rapidly increasing each year, and the income of most families are not keeping up with the cost.
+Besides, “We all have money issues and quirks of one kind or another.
+If we don’t know what those quirks are, they will emerge in a time of real stress or panic.”
+Eric Dammann, PhD said.

 Each year, more families are having a harder time paying for a college education.
 Worrying about finances is making more students feel stress, anxiety, and depression.
 They worry about the strain the cost of a college education is making on their lives.
 They also worry about the tension it makes in their families.
 Many students often take courses that they are not interested in because they believe graduating from such a course will lead to a better paying job.
 Studying in a college course that they are not interested in adds stress to the student.